digital-asset/daml/docs/source/ops/connect/helm.rst

    This section only makes sense with the ``production`` flag set to ``true``.

-Upgrading the Daml Connect version should be done by uninstalling the exiting Helm chart, waiting for all of the pods to stop, and then installing a higher version.
+Upgrading the Daml Connect version should be done by uninstalling the existing Helm chart, waiting for all of the pods to stop, and then installing a higher version.
 Destroying all of the components is a safe operation because all of the state is stored in the provided database coordinates.
 There is no